 Shortlist: Standing Desk Companies

-After a long search through reviews and pictures, the three brands I ended up Ergonofis, Fully, and Uplift are the three brands that made it to my finals list.
+After a long search through reviews and pictures, the three brands I ended up debating over are Ergonofis, Fully, and Uplift.
 It was a tough choice because what I ended up with wasn’t my very first choice.

 Standing Desk Rank #1: Ergonofis